 The first time, it’s pretty scary.
 Especially if you’re a high achiever and you’re used to winning, every loss stings a lot more.
 But it’s important to keep things in context, and within the context of marketing, success can look a little different than it does in other fields.
 Obviously in, say, a manufacturing setting, every error is massively costly.
 A single defective part can lead to disaster, whether it’s a costly recall or something even worse.

 But when you’re working in marketing, you need to think a bit more like a baseball player.
-Ty Cobb, one of the greats of the early days of the game, has the highest career batting average in major league history.
-He batted .366, which basically means that he got a hit 36% of the time.
-In most venues, a 36% success rate is awful!
-Heck, even in marketing that would probably get you fired.
+Ty Cobb, one of the greatest baseball players ever, has the highest career batting average in major league history.
+He batted .366, which basically means that he got a hit 36-37% of the time.
+In most venues, that success rate is awful!
+Hell, even in marketing that would probably get you fired.
 But in the context of professional baseball, it’s legendary.

 Marketing is not going to go smoothly—at least, it’s not going to feel like it if this is all new to you.
 Being prepared for a few speed bumps will make the whole process a lot easier.
 And it will help you stay committed even if your first few forays aren’t rousing successes.
 No matter what, you’ll probably do better than Ty Cobb did.